dvanmosselbeen/dvm-docs/gen-md-2-html/generating-html-from-markdown.md

 # Generating HTML from Markdown

-To convert the Markdown files to HTML, `pandoc` can be used for example. `pandoc` is able to convert to and from a variety of formats.
+To convert the `Markdown` files to `HTML`, the application `pandoc` can be used to do so. `pandoc` is able to convert to and from a variety of formats. pandoc can be easily installed with `apt-get install pandoc`.

 There is no script here yet to automate the translation from `Markdown` to `HTML`.